- The Systemic Shift Newsletter

 1. Engaging in Systemic Change with a Dysregulated vs. Regulated Nervous System

-The state of our nervous systems directly influences how we engage in change processes.
+The state of our nervous systems directly influences how we engage in community.

 We often fall into urgency, control, and burnout when our nervous systems are dysregulated.

-But when we regulate ourselves and co-create spaces of care and safety, we become more capable of navigating certainty.
+But when we regulate ourselves and co-create spaces of care and safety, we become more capable of navigating uncertainty.

 As you can see, regulating our nervous system is vital for how we engage in co-creation.

-Our ability to self-regulate and co-regulate is directly related to the collective impact we can achieve within our networks and communities.
+So, our ability to self-regulate and co-regulate is directly related to the collective impact we can generate within our networks and communities.

 2. The Body as a Site of Collapse and Transformation: Trauma, Privilege, and Co-Regulation